 Waterproofing

-It is extremely important to pay attention to this factor, because during a stay, whether long or short, you will appreciate staying dry even in bad weather.
-Refer to the Schmerber rating to see how many drops a fabric can withstand before water seeps into the tent (the higher the rating, the more waterproof your tent is).
+It is extremely important to pay attention to this factor, as during a stay, whether long or not, you will certainly appreciate staying dry even in bad weather.
+Refer to the Schmerber index, which indicates the number of drops a fabric can withstand before water seeps into the tent (the higher it is, the more waterproof your tent is).

 Protection

-The essential criteria for choosing a tent for bivouac are: lightness, resistance and the ability to be compact.
+The essential criteria for choosing a tent for bivouacking are: lightness, resistance, and the ability to be compact.
 The goal is to leave with the lightest possible backpack.
+It may also be useful to inquire about choosing a trekking tent to prioritize lightness without sacrificing quality.

 Aesthetics and comfort